Stephen Fleming – Head Coach

 David Hemp – Women’s Head Coach

-Former Bermuda and Glamorgan captain David Hemp will take the reins at the Melbourne Stars for the inaugural Women’s Big Bash League.
+Former Bermuda and Glamorgan captain David Hemp is the Melbourne Stars' women's head coach.

 Hemp played 271 first-class matches and scored over 15,000 runs for Glamorgan, Free State and Warwickshire, while also representing Bermuda in 22 one-day internationals from 2006 to 2009.